matteushc/brewery_challenge/README.md

 ## Tools

-* O pipeline desenvolvido aqui foi usando ferramentas como Docker, Python, Spark e airflow com orquestrador.
+* The pipeline developed here was using tools like Docker, Python, Spark and airflow as orchestrator.

 ## Architecture